-In relation to the behavioral difference of our subjects along with signal qualities, it is also interesting to examine whether our subjects tend to rely on longer histories of signals (i.e. signals two periods ago).
-Given the theories in review strategies (Radner (1986), Matsushima (2004), and Sugaya (2012)), one presumably assumes that people rely on signals in longer histories to compensate the informational disadvantages in poorer monitoring technologies.
+In relation to the behavioral difference of our subjects along with signal qualities, it is interesting to examine whether our subjects tend to rely on longer histories of signals (i.e., signals two periods ago).
+Given the theories in review strategies (Radner, 1986; Matsushima, 2004; Sugaya, 2012), people might rely on signals in longer histories to compensate for the informational disadvantages of poorer monitoring technologies.

-To test whether our subjects rely on information in a signal occurring two periods ago, here we fit the data with a probabilistic linear regression model, regressing the action choices (a dummy variable which takes one if our subjects play cooperation) on all memory-1 histories which consist of a signal and an action at the previous round, and further include information of a signal two period ago into the set of the explanatory variables to the extent that the non-singularity holds without intercept.17 The regression coefficients on the signal two period ago capture the additional impact on cooperation probabilities from the signal.
-The standard error is computed by a cluster-bootstrap
+To test whether our subjects rely on information in a signal occurring two periods ago, here, we fit the data with a probabilistic linear regression model, regressing the action choices (a dummy variable that takes 1 if our subjects play cooperation) on all memory-1 histories, which consist of a signal and an action in the previous round, and further include information of a signal two periods ago into the set of explanatory variables to the extent that non-singularity holds without intercept.17 The regression coefficients on the signal two periods ago capture the additional impact on cooperation probabilities from the signal.
+The standard error is computed by a cluster-bootstrap (subject and repeated game level) to control subject heterogeneity, which is also used to compute the p-value.